seclab-ucr/Patchlocator/README.md

 **output**:

-[targetkernel]/matchresults where P means the related patch has been adopted, N means the related patch has not been adopted and None means the patch-related function is not found in targetkernel. (eg, examples/target_kernel_source/matchresults)
+[targetkernel]/matchresults where P means the related patch has been adopted, N means the related patch has not been adopted and None means the patch-related function is not found in targetkernel. (eg. examples/target_kernel_source/matchresults)

 ## 0x3.2 Locating patches in a binary image